 Because the head and neck region houses a highly concentrated system of veins, arteries and lymph vessels allowing for rapid transportation of these anti-infective agents, infectious agents can be attacked and dealt with in a swift manner.

-When a piercing in the oral cavity is performed, infection rates are negligible when sterile equipment, proper aseptic protocol and appropriate jewelry selection are combined with conscientious aftercare.
+When a piercing in the oral cavity is performed, infection rates are negligible when sterile equipment, proper aseptic protocol and appropriate jewellery selection are combined with conscientious aftercare.
 This requires the education of both the piercer and the client, and with cooperation can ensure a safe and successful experience.

 Unsafe, unethical, and uneducated piercers thrive in areas where complete, accurate information is not made available to both the general public and those who seek to protect them.
 Making oral piercings illegal forces consumers who still seek them to patronize unregulated, underground establishments.
 Only by supporting the dissemination of accurate information and the efforts of conscientious professionals can the risks of piercing truly be controlled.